Submitted on June 14, 2013 by:

 INTRODUCTION

-The Socialist Republic of Vietnam (SRVN) has been a member of the United Nations since 1977
+The Socialist Republic of Vietnam (SRVN) has been a member of the United Nations since 1977and has signed on to many core international human rights documents.

 The basic human rights of citizens are codified in articles 68, 69, 70, 71, 72, 73, and 74 of the